olga-demidko/documentation/docs/integrations/slack/slack-integration.md

 4. Tick the checkboxes next to the severity of the issues you'd like to receive messages about.
 Once done, click the ![save](media/save_button.png ':size=4%') button.

 ![slack-messaging-settings](media/slack-messaging-settings.png ':size=45%')

+## Privacy Policy

+By using our Slack integration, you acknowledge that you have read and accepted our [Privacy Policy](misc/privacy-policy.md).